gpsmon - real-time GPS packet monitor and control utility

 gpsmon is a monitor that watches packets coming from a GPS and displays them along with diagnostic information.
 It supports commands that can be used to tweak GPS settings in various ways; some are device-independent, some vary with the GPS chipset type.
 It will behave sanely, just dumping packets, when connected to a GPS type it knows nothing about.

 gpsmon differs from a navigation client in that it mostly dumps raw data from the GPS, with only enough data-massaging to allow checks against expected output.
 It does not use gpsd to decode packets.
-There are many raw data types that "gpsd* knows about that gpsmon does not.
+There are many raw data types that gpsd knows about that gpsmon does not.
 In particular, this tool does not do any interpolation or modeling to derive climb/sink or error estimates.
 Nor does it discard altitude reports when the fix quality is too low.